 Why Some Airlines Spray Pesticide In The Cabin Before Takeoff, And Is It Safe?

-There are few places less suited to dangerous chemicals than a flight — a cramped space that can feel cloying and claustrophobic at the best of times.
-The reason for using onboard pesticides is pretty straightforward: Certain countries require flights to be sprayed with them to kill harmful insect-borne pathogens, like Zika, malaria, and dengue.
-Some planes are sprayed and wiped down before passengers board — which reportedly kills insects for up to eight weeks — while others are disinfected during the flight.
-In such cases, the crew (who will at least suggest you cover your eyes) walks along the aisle spraying the pesticide into the air, which must surely be one of the most unusual requirements for being a flight attendant.
+Certain countries require flights to be sprayed with them to kill harmful insect-borne pathogens, like Zika, malaria, and dengue.
+Some planes are sprayed and wiped down before passengers board — which reportedly kills insects for up to 8 weeks, according to the Centers for Disease Control and Prevention (CDC) — while others are disinfected during the flight.

-Each country sets its own rules, but the likes of Ecuador, India, Seychelles, and Zimbabwe require an aerosolized pesticide to be sprayed on all inbound flights while passengers are on board.
-Australia, New Zealand, Jamaica, Chile, and other countries allow flights to be disinfected before passengers board the plane.
+Each country sets its own rules, but the U.S. Department of Transportation says the likes of Ecuador, India, Seychelles, and Zimbabwe require an aerosolized pesticide to be sprayed on all inbound flights while passengers are on board.
+Countries like Australia, New Zealand, Jamaica, and Chile allow flights to be disinfected before passengers board the plane.
 Yet other countries assess the need for pesticides on a case-by-case basis, such as flights to Thailand from areas where yellow fever is present or flights to Egypt from countries dealing with the Zika virus.

 What's in airline pesticide spray and is it harmful?